karthikshetty26/karthikshetty26/README.md

 Let's build the web of the future together! 🌟

+Hello, I'm Karthik Shetty!

+👋 I'm a passionate software developer based in Mangaluru, Karnataka, India, specializing in full-stack web development.
+Welcome to my GitHub profile!
+I'm constantly exploring new technologies and currently diving deep into Angular, Spring Boot, SQL, and more.
+Check out my portfolio at karthik.live, and let's build the web of the future together! 🚀🌱🌐🌟

 You can reach out to me on the following platforms:

 - 💼 LinkedIn: [Karthik shetty](https://www.linkedin.com/in/karthikshetty26/)